Setting goals is essential if you’re thinking about progressing, so why not apply some to your overall health and well-being?

 - The average man needs 2,500 calories per day to maintain his size and weight.

-- You are not always average! – Find out what relates to you.
+- You are not always average! – Find out how many calories you can consume to maintain a healthy weight.

 - Proteins (more precisely Amino Acids, which make up proteins) are the building blocks of muscle.